8. Ansgar -- dedication to God's call

 1. Ansgar's work did not produce immediate results, yet his dedication to his call is still recognized today.
 How do we balance evaluating ministry on what is happening now versus the need to maintain a long-term perspective?

-3. What lessons can contemporary Christian missionaries and evangelists draw from Ansgar's example of dedication and perseverance, particularly in contexts where the response to the gospel seems slow or non-existent?
+3. What lessons can contemporary Christian missionaries and evangelists draw from Ansgar's example of dedication and perseverance, particularly when the response to the gospel seems slow or non-existent?

 -- Howard Culbertson,